 Established in 2000 as the first professional martial arts school in Malta, Jiushin Kan Malta is run by the Bajada brothers, and has as its quarters the Jiushin Kan (dojo) in Luqa.
-It is dedicated to the comprehensive art of jujutsu (or jiu-jitsu).
+It is dedicated to the complete art of jujutsu (jiu-jitsu).

 Jiushin Ryu Jujutsu consists of striking and grappling, both stand-up and ground, hence the viability of the system for self-defence, and its validation in MMA competition.

 Official Naming - Jiushin Kan

 On the 1st of July 2013 in Kyoto, Japan, the Bajada brothers were called upon by Tesshin Hamada Hanshi of the DNBK.

 Hamada Hanshi honoured the brothers with the dojo name Jiushin Kan, meaning “hall of the true ideals of yawara (another name for jujutsu)”.
 He presented the brothers with his kodachi bokuto, after imprinting the kanji of Jiushin Kan on one side and motto: “shin ki tai ittoh - mind, body, spirit as one, you will prevail”, on the other.

 It was here established that the jujutsu system taught at the Jiushin Kan would now be called Jiushin Kan Jujutsu.